boostorg/website-v2/README.md

 ## Local Development Setup

 This project will use Python 3.11, Docker, and Docker Compose.

+Instructions to install those packages are included in [development_setup_notes.md](docs/development_setup_notes.md).

 **NOTE**: All of these various `docker compose` commands, along with other helpful developer utility commands, are codified in our `justfile` and can be ran with